- Is it dangerous to run down the slopes of sand dunes at Lake Wabby?

 Please never dump toilet waste into the normal toilets or into the bush.

 Queensland Parks and Wildlife Service offices are located at Eurong and Dundubara on the island.
-Office hours are variable, but each office has after-hours information displays with permit pack dispensers.
+Each office has information displays with permit pack dispensers.

 Find out more about the Fraser Island Great Walk.

 An up-to-date Fraser Island conditions report is available online.

 Waste transfer stations—bins in fenced compounds to deter dingoes—are provided at: